sotoblanco/X-Ray-classification-model/README.md

 ## Structure of the repository

+``images``: Example images for the classification model (you can use the URL to run the prediction service)

+``Demonstration_notebook.ipynb``: Notebook that runs the image classification model using the prediction service

 ``Dockerfile``: For deployment of the model in AWS as lambda function.

 ``Notebook.ipynb``: Notebook for exploratory data analysis, creating and exporting the model.